Management Hall Of Fame

 Other "A List" survey results

-the ability to validate nominations and allows insights into the nominees' critical success factors.
+The survey methodology provides the ability to validate nominations and allows insights into the nominees' critical success factors.

 - Public stakeholders can nominate the most respected companies and their leaders.

 - Further research is conducted to validate the entries using sales figures, business/investment analysts ratings, competitive benchmarking and market impact as expressed in the global media.

-number of votes, the listed reasons and the order in which they are listed.
+- After verification and acceptance of the nomination, the input is then statistically analyzed taking into consideration the geographic region, the relationship with the company, the number of votes, the listed reasons and the order in which they are listed.

 - When two or more companies score equally on overall